cs-air/quittendanz/README.md

 ### General

-- Access
+- Access to app/quiz will be based on:
-  - based on geofencing.
+  - geofencing
-  - based on QR code image upload.
+  - QR code image upload
-  - based on time.
+  - class time
 - Get location permissions.
 - Record time spent in class based on location.
 - Putting app in background will either submit quiz or log how long student left app.